 The spectral resolution of the XIS devices shows temporal effects from both CTI and operational changes (see Figure 10).
 Initially, before charge injection was turned on, the rate of increase of spectral resolution for FI and BI CCDs was very similar, about 50 eV per year.
 Once charge injection was turned on, the performance improved and FWHM dropped to nearly the initial value.
 The rate of increase is much slower with charge injection than without, although again, the FI CCD shows more improvement than the BI CCD due to the larger amount of injected charge in the FI devices.
 The FWHM increase is about 9 eV per year for the FI CCD and about 13 eV per year for the BI CCD.
-As discussed in Section 4.1.1, after the increase in the amount of injected charge on the BI CCD in mid-2011, the FI and BI CCDs have nearly the same rate of FWHM change.
+As discussed in Section 4.1.1, after the increase in the amount of injected charge on the BI CCD in mid-2011, the rate of FWHM change for the BI CCD improves to about 7 eV per year, very similar to the FI CCD.